IMTtugraz/PyQMRI/paper.md

 # Summary

 Quantitative MRI (qMRI) aims at identifying the underlying physical tissue parameters that define the contrast in an imaging experiment.
-Contrary to conventional MRI examinations, qMRI offers insights into diseases based on absolut quantitative values instead of relative intensity changes in arbitrary units.
-Thus, potentiall simplifying comparisons between different medical sites as well as giving the opprotunity to classify the severity or progression of certain diseases.
-Under particular simplifications analytical expressions are available, describing the relation between image intensity and physical properties of tissue.
+Additionally to structural information from conventional MRI examinations, qMRI offers insights into diseases based on absolut quantitative values.
+Thus, potentially simplifying comparisons between different medical sites as well as giving the opprotunity to classify the severity or progression of diseases.
+Under particular assumptions analytical expressions are available, describing the relation between image intensity and physical properties of tissue.
 Using several measurements with varying sequence settings (e.g. flip-angle, repetition time, echo time) it is possible to solve the associated inverse problem of identifying these tissue parameters.

-The increased measurement time due to the repeated imaging experiments of such studies is typically tackeld by subsampling the data acquisiton, i.e. acquiring less data than the Nyquist-Shannon theorem implies.
+The increased measurement time due to the repeated imaging experiments of such studies can be tackeld by subsampling the data acquisiton, i.e. acquiring less data than the Nyquist-Shannon theorem implies, combinaed with information from spatially independent recieve coils (parallel imaging).
 However, the reduced amount of data as well as the typical non-linear structure of the associated inverse problem require dedicated numerical solution strategies [@Donoho2006; @Lustig2007; @Block2009; @Doneva2010; @Sumpf2012; @Roeloffs2016] wich are commonly known as model-based reconstruction.
-These methods directly solve for the unknown parameter maps from raw k-space data.
+Model-based reconstruction can combine parallel imaging and compressed sensing to further reduce the amount of necessary data for reconstruction and fitting.
+The method directly solves for the unknown parameter maps from raw k-space data.
 The repeated transisition from k-space to image-space combined with the involved non-linear iterative reconstruction techniques to identify the unknown parameters often leads to prolonged reconstruction times.
 An effect that gets even more demanding if 3D image volumes are of interest.

 In recent years the upsurge of computationally powerful GPUs has led to a variety of GPU based implementations to speed up computation time of highly parallelizeable operations (e.g., the Fourier transformation in MRI [@Knoll2014g]).
-However, as memory is a scarce resource, most reconstruction and fitting algorithms are applied in a slice-by-slice fashion to the volumetric data by taking a Fourier transformation along a fully sampled acquisition direction, effectively yielding a set of 2D problems.
+As model-based approaches make use of several measurements, memory on the GPU can be a scarce resource.
+Thus, most reconstruction and fitting algorithms are applied in a slice-by-slice fashion to the volumetric data by taking a Fourier transformation along a fully sampled acquisition direction, effectively yielding a set of 2D problems.
 Hence the additional information in form of the third dimension of volumetric data is neglected, leading to a loss in performance.